JC3008/data_quality_on_airflow/README.md

 Project Overview
 ========
-This project aims to extract data from Kaggle and turn it available on GCP Big Query. chosen technologies set is described bellow:
+This project aims to extract data from Kaggle and turn it available on GCP Big Query.

+Chosen technologies set is described bellow:
 * Orquestration: Astro-Python-SDK
 * Data Quality: SODA
 * Data Transformations: DBT